N03l-MG/libft/README.md

 - math: The C math library with constant like "PI" and tons of operations.

 ### Functions
+**!**: _Functions with this indicator allocate memory but do not free it for you, therefore they are integrated with the garbage collector._
 - Memory manipulation:
 	- ft_bzero: Zeros out specified memory
 	- ft_memchr: Locates and returns the adress of the character `c` in string `s`